capstone-projects-2024-fall/project-ai-study-rpg-game/documentation/docs/testing/frontend-unit-testing.md

 ---
 sidebar_position: 1
 ---
-# Front end unit tests
+# Front End Unit Tests

-## Front end Unit Tests for React Components
+## Front End Unit Tests for React Components
 ### Overview
 This section outlines the unit tests for key React components used in the **Canvas Quest** RPG game.
 Each React component will have its corresponding test file, ensuring core functionality is tested without redundancy.